Enoisong/TodoList/README.md

 <!-- SUPPORT -->
 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, give me a star
+If you like this project, give me a ⭐️ star!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>